 We see how the properties of the Hamiltonian in the conjecture ${\bf (RM)}$ are responsible for the fact that the state of a macroscopic particle driven by the Schr{\"o}dinger dynamics with this Hamiltonian is constrained to the classical phase space manifold.
 One might be tempted to say that the resulting ``freezing" of the state is in agreement with the quantum Zeno effect for the particle whose position is continuously measured.
 However, the essential difference is that the result is derived here from the unitary evolution generated by a random Hamiltonian without ever needing to involve the projection operators.

-As an example, in the Appendix we find the displacement of a particle of radius $1mm$ in still air in normal conditions.
+As an example, let us find the displacement of a particle of radius $1mm$ in still air in normal conditions.